carecodeconnect/carecodeconnect/README.md

 Hello, folks! 👋

-My name is **Stephen**, I'm a data scientist, currently **Guest Scientist** at *AB Klinisch-Psychologische Intervention*, Freie Universität, Berlin.
+My name is **Stephen**, I'm a data scientist, currently a Guest Scientist at Freie Universität, Berlin.
 I'm a social scientist and social psychologist by training, talented at uncovering hidden patterns in data, and influencing data-led decision making.

 I specialize in bringing the tools of **computational social science** using `bash`, `Python`, `R`, and `SQL` into dialogue with insights from **social psychology**.
 I have a rich background in teaching, research, communication, and contributing to multi-disciplinary teams worldwide.